As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

-Placer deposits only occur in sedimentary rock because the gold particles are moved in the silts, sands, and gravels by water.
+Placer deposits only occur in sedimentary rock because water moves the gold particles in the silts, sands, and gravels.

 Gold can occur with just about any other type of rock because the composition of the rock isn’t the essential factor.
 It’s the geothermal processes that have happened there that matter.